 Years ago I had yet another experience that exposed my vast ignorance.
 I was in my favorite bookstore in the world, which is adjacent to the University of Chicago.
 I browsed the new books section, and then explored the rest of the store.
-Seeing the countless books I have not read, I found myself questioning how much knowledge I actually have.
-And concluded: not much.
+Seeing the countless books I have not read, I found myself questioning how much knowledge I have.
+I concluded: not much.

 I felt like the Self-Made Man in Sartre's novel Nausea, who lived in the Paris library.
 His life goal was to read every book from A to Z. At the end of his life he had not advanced out of the As, since more and more new books that began with the letter A were published, and he had to read them as well.
 For Sartre, this was another example of the futility of humanity (akin to Camus's Sisyphus).
 We are, truly, shallow people.

 So, I am ignorant.
 Mostly, I view people as ignorant.
 This is where philosophers like me land when, e.g., we read someone like Wittgenstein.
 We get humbled, quickly.

 What is most needed today are deep people.
 People with wisdom, and discernment.
 Pondering, meditative people.

 We need people who have an inner stability that cannot be uprooted during the storms of life that surround them, breaking their despairing waves upon the shores of their hearts.

 These are people who see the face and hands of God, and impart hope.

 Deep people are stable people.
 Shallow-rooted people are surface people who skim over the internet world of disconnected data.

 Shallow people mistake knowledge for wisdom, and claim to have it.